Non-squeezing and capacities for some calibrated geometries: Further questions

 \section{Further questions}

 There are several further questions which arise naturally.
 First, in the particular context of the special Lagrangian calibration, we have the following questions:

-\begin{enumerate} \item Both our affine rigidity result (Theorem~\ref{thm:slagrid}) and our characterization of width-preserving maps (Theorem~\ref{thm:slagchar}) in the special Lagrangian case were restricted to complex-linear maps.
-The authors do not know whether this assumption can be dropped.
+\begin{enumerate} \item We established an affine rigidity result (Theorem~\ref{thm:slagrid}) and a characterization of width-preserving maps (Theorem~\ref{thm:slagchar}) in the special Lagrangian case, for necessarily complex-linear maps.
 One could also try to develop a non-linear theory along the lines of Section~\ref{section:2.4} for such maps.

 \item We have left open the questions of whether the stabilizer of \(\mathrm{Re}(\Omega)\) (and more generally the stabilizer of \(\mathrm{Re}(e^{i\theta}\Omega)\) for real \(\theta\)) is closed under transposition for the cases \(n \geq 4\).